 - access to discounted zygosity (DNA) testing to know if your twins are identical or not – the link below explains why this is important

 - invites to special twin events like festivals, forums and workshops

-- social support and connection through our social media forums.
+- social support and connection through their social media forums

 TRA services are open to all researchers and supported by their members – over 35,000 twin pairs, identical and non-identical, of all ages, who volunteer for research.
 Learn more about joining here as membership is free.